fp7mplane/protocol-ri/doc/protocol-spec.md

 For exploratory analysis of large amounts of data at a repository, it is presumed that clients will have additional backchannel __direct access__ beyond those interactions mediated by mPlane.
 For instance, a repository backed by a relational database could have a web-based graphical user interface that interacts directly with the database.

-## Workflows
+## Message Sequences

 A __workflow__ is a sequence of messages exchanged between clients and components to perform measurements.
-In the nominal sequence, a capability leads to a specification leads to a result.
+In the nominal sequence, a capability leads to a specification leads to a result, where results may be transmitted by some other protocol.
 All the paths through the sequence of messages are shown in the diagram below; message types are described in the following section in detail.
 In the figure below, solid lines mean a message is sent in reply to the previous message in sequence (i.e. a component sends a capability, and a client replies or follows with a specification), and dashed lines mean a message is sent as a followup (i.e., a component sends a capability, then sends a withdrawal to cancel that capability).
 Messages at the top of the diagram are sent by components, at the bottom by clients.

 ![Potential sequences of messages in the mPlane protocol](./message-paths.png)

-Separate from the sequence of messages, the mPlane protocol supports two workflow patterns, referring to how connections are established:
+Separate from the sequence of messages, the mPlane protocol supports two connection establishment patterns:

   - __Client-initiated__ in which clients connect directly to components at known, stable, routable URLs.
 Client-initiated workflows are intended for use between clients and supervisors, for access to repositories, and for access to probes embedded within a network infrastructure.

   - __Component-initiated__ in which components initiate connections to clients.
 Component-initiated workflows are intended for use between components without stable routable addresses and supervisors, e.g. for small probes on embedded devices, mobile devices, or software probes embedded in browsers on personal computers behind network-address translators (NATs) or firewalls which prevent a client from establishing a connection to them.

-Within a given mPlane domain, these workflow patterns can be combined (along with indirect export and direct access) to facilitate complex interactions among clients and components according to the requirements imposed by the application and the deployment of components in the network.
+Within a given mPlane domain, these patterns can be combined (along with indirect export and direct access) to facilitate complex interactions among clients and components according to the requirements imposed by the application and the deployment of components in the network.

 ## An Example mPlane Domain